• Skip to main content

 • Now, add in rest of the ingredients needed for masala.
 Bring mixture to a boil, then lower heat to a gentle simmer.
 Let it simmer, covered for about 10 minutes.

-¾ cup water, ½ cup tomato puree*, 1 teaspoon coriander powder, ¾ teaspoon garam masala, ½ teaspoon chili powder
+¾ cup water, ½ cup canned tomato puree, 1 teaspoon coriander powder, ¾ teaspoon garam masala, ½ teaspoon chili powder

 • Lastly, toss in your soya chunks into the pan and stir to combine.
 Let it cook for several minutes, or until mixture appears dry.
 Your masala is ready to be served!